madhurjyasarma/FastAPI-PostGres/README.md

 ## Thanks
 - To conclude
 - I will also add Authentication using JWT in this project in future.
-- I will also add testing using PyTest for the API endpoints to ensure reliability and facilitate continuous integration and deployment processes.
+- I will also add testing for the API endpoints to ensure reliability and facilitate continuous integration and deployment processes.